| Administrative home | Pharmaceutical Chemistry |

 Article III.
 Administration

-The administration of the program and its activities will be vested in the Program Director(s) and an Executive Committee.
+The administration of the program and its activities will be vested in the Program Co-Directors and an Executive Committee.

-The graduate program director or co-directors will be nominated in consultation with the Executive Committee and approved by a 2/3 vote of the Executive Committee provided that a quorum is present.
-Active participation in mentoring, teaching and service will be major considerations in nominating and appointing the director/co-directors.
+The graduate program co-directors will be nominated in consultation with the Executive Committee and approved by a 2/3 vote of the Executive Committee provided that a quorum is present.
+Active participation in mentoring, teaching and service will be major considerations in nominating and appointing the co-directors.

-The Director and Co-director commit to serving for at least three years unless extenuating circumstances call for a shorter term.
+The Co-Directors commit to serving for at least three years unless extenuating circumstances call for a shorter term.

 C. Duties of the Co-directors